msabramo/kallithea/docs/api/api.rst

 add_user_to_user_group
 ----------------------

-Addsa user to a user group.
-If the user already is in that group, success will be `false`.
+Adds a user to a user group.
+If the user already is in that group, success will be ``false``.
 This command can only be executed using the api_key of a user with admin rights.